Hip Sing Association: Early history

-Like many Tongs, it was founded to protect its members from the rampant anti-Chinese prejudice that was common in America at the time, and provide them with a semi-legitimate community structure since they could not rely on police or court systems to resolve internal community disputes.
+Like many Tongs, it was founded to protect its members from the rampant anti-Chinese prejudice of European America society and provide them with a semi-legitimate community structure since they could not rely on police or court systems to resolve internal community disputes.
 Also like many other Tongs, it eventually became involved in vice in order to fund its operations.
 While it is arguably most famous for its war with the On Leong Tong in Manhattan's Chinatown, the group that would become the Hip Sing Tong did not actually originate within New York but rather on the West Coast within San Francisco.
 It moved into New York City in the late 1800s, and soon began to compete with the On Leong Tong for local control under the guidance of its then-leader Sai Wing Mock.
 This rivalry would eventually erupt into decades of violence, a part of a nationwide conflict between Tongs known as the Tong Wars.